eslint/eslint/docs/src/rules/no-fallthrough.md

 ## Options

-This rule accepts a single options argument:
+This rule has an object option for exceptions:

-* Set the `commentPattern` option to a regular expression string to change the test for intentional fallthrough comment
+* Set the `commentPattern` option to a regular expression string to change the test for intentional fallthrough comment.

+* Set the `allowEmptyCase` option to true to allow empty `case` intentionally.

 ### commentPattern